bitovi/academy/src/angular/9-form-value-changes/form-value-changes.md

 ## Problem 4: Get Cities and States Based on Dropdown Values

-Now that our service is in working order, let's populate our dropdowns with state and city data.
+Now that our service is in working order, let’s populate our dropdowns with state and city data.
 We will want our list of states to be available right away, but we will want to fetch our list of cities only after we have the state value selected by the user.

 ## P4: Technical Requirements